 Photographer Planned To Take Photos Of Wildflowers, But Ended Up Capturing Beautiful Pictures Of A Pair of Sleepy, Snuggling Bees

 Joe Neely went out for a stroll with his wife.
-They brought cameras with them, hoping to take pictures of wildflowers blooming near their Arizona residence.
+They brought cameras with them, hoping to take pictures of the wildflowers blooming near their Arizona residence.

 Neely said:

-We joked that they looked pollen drunk as they stumbled about.
+We joked that they looked pollen-drunk as they stumbled about.

 Eventually, every flower they saw had an immobile resident.
 The bees were asleep.

-And then what happened next was just the sweetest thing in that moment.
+What happened next was just the sweetest thing in that moment.

 As the sun went down and it was getting dark, one last bee had yet to find a flower to sleep in.